Every brand yearns to get noticed through a piece of content thousands of people will watch, post, and share all on their own.

 Here’s their TV spot:

-One of the benefits of digital is having instant access to where consumers stand with your brand, however, that benefit is completely lost if you don’t act on information presented.
+One of the benefits of digital is having instant access to where consumers stand with your brand at any given time.
+However, that benefit is completely lost if you don’t act on the information presented.
 You still have to care.
-If you don’t care enough to act as instantly as consumers react to your marketing, the real-time benefits of digital are wasted.
-Your digital efforts are simply a one-way bulletin board for TV spots, print ads and other ‘content’ someone thinks consumers want.
+If you don’t care enough to act as instantly as consumers react to your marketing, the real-time benefits of digital are lost.
+Your online efforts are simply a one-way bulletin board for TV spots, print ads, and other ‘content’ someone thinks consumers want.

 I worked for their digital agency.
 I couldn’t get it.
 Here it is: